j-andrews7/STRprofiler/strprofiler/shiny_app/www/help.md

 | Master Ref Matches | Name and Masters (vs. reference) score of matches above scoring threshold to sample. |

 The report is filtered to include only those samples with greater than or equal to the `Similarity Score Filter Thresholds` defined by the user.

+When `Cellosaurus Database (CLASTR)` is selected as the search type, a report is generated in XLSX format, and can be downloaded via the `Download XLSX` button.

 ## Database File Managment